rdszhao/cadkg/README.md

 # cadKG - CAD Knowledge Graph Constructor

-Multi-agent system for converting STEP CAD files into Neo4j knowledge graphs.
+multi-agent system for converting STEP CAD files into Neo4j knowledge graphs.

-## What is cadKG?

 cadKG parses STEP CAD files and uses a team of specialized AI agents to analyze the data and construct detailed knowledge graphs in Neo4j.
 Each agent focuses on a specific aspect of the CAD data (geometry, hierarchy, classification, etc.), and a coordinator agent synthesizes their findings into a unified graph.

-## Setup
+## setup

-### Prerequisites
+### prerequisites

 - Python 3.10+
 - Neo4j database